UWEMILab/uwemilab.github.io/index.md

   ##### University of Washington, Seattle
 ---

-We use fundamental principles of electrochemical engineering to enable advancement of energy storage systems.
+We use fundamental principles of electrochemical engineering to enable advancement of energy conversion and storage systems.

 We invite you to explore our website to meet some of the people and ideas influencing the next generation of electrochemical technologies.